amirilovic/surviving-monorepos/README.md

 $ npx turbo build --filter=@shop/api
 ```

-This will make sure all required dependencies are build.
+This will make sure all required dependencies are built.

 ## Docker build